josiahaltschuler/KustoSchemaToolsAction/README.md

 # KustoSchemaToolsAction

-This tool can be used to synchronized your schema from Azure Data Explorer (Kusto) cluster to yml files in a GitHub repository and back, using GitHub Actions.
+This tool can be used to synchronize your schema from Azure Data Explorer (Kusto) cluster to yml files in a GitHub repository and back, using GitHub Actions.

 ## Getting Started